qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Single-Strand cDNA

 Single-strand cDNA (ss-cDNA) is synthesized from an RNA template by the process of reverse transcription.
 The enzyme reverse transcriptase catalyzes the formation of ss-cDNA by using RNA as a template and incorporating deoxyribonucleotides complementary to the RNA template.
 This form of cDNA is primarily used in quantitative polymerase chain reaction (qPCR) assays, a technique to measure the abundance of a particular mRNA or to compare mRNA levels in different sample sets in a quantitative and sensitive manner.
 The advantage of using ss-cDNA for qPCR is that it represents a precise copy of the mRNA, allowing for accurate amplification and quantification of the target sequence.

+## siRNA

+siRNA, 21-23 nucleotides in length and double-stranded, enters cells, may be processed by Dicer, then forms a RISC complex; it becomes single-stranded within RISC, then targets and degrades complementary mRNA.

 ## scCOOL-seq (Chromatin Overall Omic-scale Landscape Sequencing)